SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package

 Prerequisites

-Currently, SCCM support only PowerShell Scripts using SCCM run script.
-The following prerequisites should be in place to SCCM run the script options:
+Currently, SCCM supports only PowerShell Scripts using SCCM-run scripts.
+The following prerequisites should be in place to SCCM run the script options.

 1. The client device must be running PowerShell version 3.0 or later

-2. The client device must be running with SCCM 1706 client version or later
+2. The client device must be running with the SCCM 1706 client version or later

 SCCM Run Script Authors and Approvers